exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 As it was told, we need `M` signatures out of `N` validators to spend bitcoins from previous change-output.
-These signatures are publicly available for every validator (as they are openly written in assets-blockchain).
+These signatures are publicly available for every validator (as they are openly written in Exonum blockchain).
 More than `M` signatures can be published (and it is common situation); thus there is a special algorithm allowing to select `M` signatures deterministically.
 If all validators are legitimate, certain transaction is built unequivocally.